ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 |[Create a dynamic group and check status](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-create-rule)     |Read this article to learn how to determine group membership by using rules in Azure Active Directory.
 Group membership can be based on user or device properties. |
 |[Azure AD cmdlets for working with extension attributes](https://docs.microsoft.com/powershell/azure/active-directory/using-extension-attributes-sample?view=azureadps-2.0)     | Read this article to learn about extension attributes and how you can extend your Azure AD directory with new attributes.  |

-## Define information barrier policies
+## Part 3: Define information barrier policies

 When you have a list of user segments and the information barrier policies you want to define, follow these steps: